cesmunoz/gha-tests/README.md

 # gha-tests

-This repository if for testing github actions
+This repository if for testing github actions to deploy serverless changes and make rollbacks easily